guppy0356/actioncable-rails4/README.md

 ```

 # How to enjoy
 This application shows you how to notify server side event.
-When you create new book record in this app, this event will notify your browser.
+When you create new book record in this app, this event will be notified.

 An easy way to enjoy this application, just run below command in your rails console.